- 15. Daranak Falls and Calinawan Cave

 Due to its location near the country's capital, it has become a popular destination for day tours from Manila for families and large groups looking for a weekend getaway.
 Its cooler weather also makes it an attractive spot for those wanting a refreshing retreat from the Philippines' generally warm atmosphere.

 Among Rizal's many charms are the natural attractions nestled in the province.
 Visitors can hike up a mountain, explore a cave, or take a dip in a waterfall during Rizal tours.
-On the other hand, travelers can also simply rest and recharge in the many Rizal accommodations such as Antipolo resorts.
+You can even get closer to nature by camping in Rizal.
+On the other hand, travelers can also simply rest and recharge in the many Rizal accommodations, such as Antipolo resorts.

 To help you plan your trip, we've compiled a list of the best Rizal tourist spots to add to your itinerary.